-Migrant agricultural workers (MAWs) employed in the Niagara Region face a variety of issues in accessing primary health care services.
+Migrant Agricultural Workers (MAWs) employed in the Niagara Region face a variety of issues in accessing primary health care services.
 In March 2014, the HNHB LHIN approved funding to provide MAWs health services throughout the Niagara Region.
-Using an interdisciplinary team approach in collaboration with community partners (e.g. Niagara Migrant Agricultural Workers Interest Group, McMaster University, Southridge, and Brock University -Spanish Community Outreach Course) Quest CHC provides accessible, high quality care through Points of Services in both East and West Niagara.
+Using an interdisciplinary team approach in collaboration with community partners (e.g. Niagara Migrant Agricultural Workers Interest Group, Southridge Community Church, Cornerstone Community Church, McMaster and Brock University), Quest provides accessible, high quality care through Points of Services in both East and West Niagara.
 Quest CHC’s MAWP incorporates primary health care services, health promotion and community capacity building initiatives.
 All program areas were developed in collaboration with local community stakeholders.
-Services are currently delivered in Vineland, Virgil and at farm visits.
+Services are currently delivered in Vineland, Virgil, Beamsville, St Catharines and at farm/home visits.

 Want to meet some the Migrant Agricultural Workers who come to Niagara?
 Watch this 2 minute video and meet our neighbours.